Pega88/chainlink-smart-marketing-campaigns/README.md

 **Access Management**

 At this moment I deployed the Google Cloud Function that serves as the Custom Adapter on the same Google Cloud Project as where the BigQuery dataset resides.
 The result is that the default Service Account used by Cloud Functions has the rights to read the dataset (as it's not public).
 Other nodes deploying this bridge should communicate their Google Cloud Platform Service Account which needs to be given access to read data from the same BigQuery dataset.

-**Aggregation**

-When more Nodes deploy the adapter, the Smart Contract should be adapted to reflect multiple oracles and use an aggregation as per https://github.com/smartcontractkit/chainlink/blob/master/evm/contracts/Aggregator.sol to aggergate results.
-Due to the fact of having a custom adapter, focus was not on setting up multiple oracles and chainlink nodes but rather on making the solution work End-to-End.

-**Automated Payouts**

-Using the [Cron Initiator](https://docs.chain.link/docs/initiators#section-cron), the job to validate if a payout of the agency has to be done, could be triggered automatically.